vishwesh-D-kumar/AlgorithmFlowVisualizer/README.md

 # Algorithm flow Visualizer

 Welcome to Algorithm Flow Visualizer !

-The flowchart visualizer attempts to do the following : Given a function to visualize , it breaks it down into every step of its.
+The visualizer attempts to do the following : Given a function to visualize , it breaks it down into every step of its.

 It adds visualizations for stack trace ,and visualizations of data structures like trees.
-It alse shows the control flow jumps being made with every step .
+It alse shows the control flow jumps,ina flowchart esque manner being made with every step .
 This aims to give the programmer a great deal of help in visualizing the flow of a program.

 ### Current Installation instructions